collapsed-stacks/startups/questions/3604/china-icp-license-for-a-oversea-company.md

 - tagged: `china`
 - score: 4

-<p>We are interested in getting a ICP license for our China version of our site (e.g. example.cn instead of example.com)</p>
+We are interested in getting a ICP license for our China version of our site (e.g. example.cn instead of example.com)

-<p>But we are no way to setup a China company, nor we are interested to put the server in China, so can we still able get the ICP license?</p>
+But we are no way to setup a China company, nor we are interested to put the server in China, so can we still able get the ICP license?

-<p>We want to get the ICP license so we have fewer chance that our site will be blocked by the GFW of china.</p>
+We want to get the ICP license so we have fewer chance that our site will be blocked by the GFW of china.